-View the webinar: Simplifying Support Coordination
+Simplifying Support Coordination

 After researching and interviewing support coordination customers and businesses around Australia, GoodHuman has been designing ways to simplify and streamline the way support coordinators (and human services businesses more broadly) operate.

-If you missed it, you can view the webinar recording on-demand or read this article for a highlight of the capabilities we shared at the event.
+Read this article for a highlight of the capabilities we shared at the event.